ramenhood/StockDataMining/README.md

-# PortfolioDataMining
+# StockDataMining
-Algo Trading platform
+Algorithmic Trading Platform
+WARNING: Results are currently inaccurate!
+Very much a work in progress

 TODO
   - Needs an interface to adjust buy/sell critera to enable testing of different strategies